Search engine is loading. Please wait…

 Canada Flag

-Hiring a Car in Canada: A Comprehensive Guide
+Hiring a Car in Canada: Complete Road Trip Guide

-Visitors need a valid driver’s license from their home country.
-Many rental companies accept foreign licenses as long as they are current and readable.
-If your license is not in English or French, or if it uses a non-Roman alphabet, it is strongly recommended to bring an International Driving Permit (IDP) together with your original license.
-Some providers may also require that you have held your license for at least one year.
+Visitors need a valid driving licence from their home country.
+Many rental companies accept foreign licences if they are current, readable, and written in English or French.
+If your licence is in another language or uses a non-Roman alphabet, bring an International Driving Permit as well as your original licence.
+Some providers may also ask that the licence has been held for at least one year.

-Many rental companies require drivers to be at least 21, though some allow younger renters depending on province, location, and vehicle type.
-Younger drivers may face restrictions on certain vehicle categories and can be charged a young driver supplement if under 25.
-Some premium vehicles, SUVs, and people carriers may have higher minimum age requirements.
+Many rental companies require drivers to be at least 21, although the exact age rule depends on the provider, province, pick-up location, and vehicle category.
+Drivers under 25 may pay a young driver supplement, and premium cars, larger SUVs, and people carriers may have higher minimum age limits.

-A credit card in the main driver’s name is usually required to process the rental and security deposit.
-Most companies place a refundable hold on the card, often somewhere around CAD 300 to CAD 1,500, depending on vehicle class, location, and insurance selected.
+A credit card in the main driver’s name is usually required for the security deposit.
+The rental company will normally place a temporary hold on the card.
+The amount can vary widely, but it is often around CAD 300 to CAD 1,500, depending on the vehicle, location, rental terms, and insurance selected.

-A valid passport is normally required for identity verification.
-Make sure the same name appears on your booking, driving license, passport, and payment card to avoid delays at pick-up.
+International visitors should bring a valid passport for identity checks.
+Make sure the name on your booking, licence, passport, and payment card matches the main driver’s details to avoid delays at the rental desk.

 Where to pick up your rental car in Canada

-Airports usually offer the widest choice and the easiest logistics, especially if you are starting a regional road trip.
-Major gateways such as Toronto Pearson (YYZ), Vancouver (YVR), Calgary (YYC), Montréal Trudeau (YUL), Halifax (YHZ), Ottawa (YOW), and Edmonton (YEG) are all popular rental collection points.
+Airport branches usually offer the widest choice of vehicles and the easiest start for a road trip.
+Major pick-up points include Toronto Pearson Airport (YYZ), Vancouver Airport (YVR), Calgary Airport (YYC), Montréal Trudeau Airport (YUL), Halifax Airport (YHZ), Ottawa Airport (YOW), and Edmonton Airport (YEG).

 Popular pick-up regions for road trips: